orassayag/countries-ranks/README.md

-# Client
+# Countries Ranks

-Start to be built in February 2021.
+Built in February 2021.
 A client application built by the Thu Nghiem, and re-built to display the countries ranks.
 Thanks to Thu Nghiem from devchallenges.io from his toturial on https://www.youtube.com/watch?v=v8o9iJU5hEA and this code from https://github.com/nghiemthu/world-ranks